 25. Do: Choose a public place

-This one is a bit important, so pay attention.
-Your first date must be a public place.
-Online dating can be dangerous so it’s proper Tinder first date etiquette, especially for guys.
-If you suggest something like your house it may feel creepy.
+This one is a bit important of all the rules for Tinder, so pay attention.
+Your first date must be in a public place.
+Online dating can be dangerous, so, it’s the proper Tinder first date etiquette to pick a place where both of you feel secure and at ease.
+If you suggest something like your house, it may feel creepy.

-Go with a nice restaurant, someplace that you’ve had a conversation about before, maybe even a place that she mentioned wanting to go to.
-You can always have a nice picnic at the park as well.
+Go with a nice restaurant, someplace that you’ve had a conversation about before.
+Maybe even a place that your match mentioned wanting to check out.
+You can always have a nice picnic at a park as well.
 Have a few options in mind, make your suggestions and see which one they like.